Skip to main content

 1. Update config/schema.yaml (runtime.provider enum).

-2. Regenerate datamodels via config/generate-types.sh.
+2. Regenerate datamodels via config/generate_types.py.

 3. Map the provider to an execution path in the server runtime service.